KOSMAsubmm/HDF4_reader_for_KOSMA_tau/README.md

 ### - K : plot thermal, molecular and turbulent diffusion coefficients of the species
 ### - V : plot thermal, molecular and turbulent diffusion velocities of the species
 ### - dr : plot total, thermal, molecular and turbulent diffusion rates of the species.
 Both formation and destruction rates are indicated using different markers.

+For any suggestions, complains or updates, write to: aleenababy839@gmail.com or baby@ph1.uni-koeln.de